vGaya3-p/Text-to-SQL-Agent/README.md

 # Text-to-SQL-Agent
-This product converts natural language queries to SQL queries and executed the SQL commands.
+This agent converts natural language queries to SQL queries using LLMs and executes the SQL commands.
 It also makes sure that the queries are correct syntactically and logically.